JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20241105/ClallamCountyMeasures20241105.md

 [Link to the interactive cost impact estimating calculator version 2 {shows how guesstimated future bond tax rates are meaningless}](table_port_angeles_bond_20241105){:target="_blank" rel="noopener"}

+This next chart shows the estimated average annual taxes for just this bond for local property taxpayers.
+The worst case scenario for taxpayers is usually the assumption of zero new construction.
+Another reasonable scenario to consider is continued new construction for each tax collection year of this one bond at the same pace as this year.

 ![Port Angeles SD average annual costs for different new construction rates](pagesManual/LeviesReport/20241105/PortAngelesNewConstruction.png "Port Angeles SD new construction chart")

 ___